EsraaMohamed25/Door_Locker_Security_System/README.md

 ## Desciption :
 ##### The System consists of 2 ECU’s:
    - The first ECU called HMI is responsible for interactioning with the user by taking inputs through keypad and display messages on the LCD.
    - The second ECU called control ECU which is responsible for all the processing and decisions in the system like password checking, open the door and activate the system alarm.
-In the project I implemented the following drivers Keypad, LCD, DC Motor, UART, Timer, I2C and External EEPROM.

 ## Door Locker System Sequence:
 1. The user create password by entering from HMI-ECU two times and send data byte by byte to Control-ECU by UART to check them if matched then store password in EEPROM, otherwise ECU will asking user to re-enter password again two times till it matched.